kubeshop/botkube-docs/versioned_docs/version-1.1/installation/mattermost/index.md

 ### 3. Manage Roles for Botkube user

 Login as System Admin, in the Menu, proceed to **System console > Users**.
-For Botkube user, Manage Roles and allow tokens and post_all access.
+For Botkube user, Manage Roles and select System Admin role.

 ![mm_botkube_roles](assets/mm_botkube_roles.png)